Nikhil-Patil-RI/website-generator/README.md

 3. Commits with provided message
 4. Pushes changes to remote repository

+### File Handling Tools
+Additional tools for file system operations:

+#### `read_file_tool`
+Reads the contents of any file in the project or system:
+1. Reads file contents with proper encoding
+2. Provides file statistics (lines, characters)
+3. Handles various file types and formats

+#### `list_files_tool`
+Lists all files and directories in a specified directory:
+1. Shows files and directories with clear prefixes
+2. Provides organized directory listings
+3. Handles empty directories gracefully

+#### `update_file_tool`
+Updates the contents of existing files:
+1. Overwrites entire file content with new content
+2. Validates file existence before updating
+3. Provides detailed operation feedback

 ## Features

 - **Complete Project Lifecycle**: From setup to deployment